Laparoscopy is one of the most important achievements of modern general surgery and is now widely used for both diagnostic and therapeutic purposes.

 🔹 Lower risk of complications

-Diagnostic laparoscopy when precise diagnosis is required
+Diagnostic laparoscopy when an accurate diagnosis is required

 The type and severity of the disease